 A Java compiler converts a Java file into a class file.
 A class file represents the original program in a compact binary form and could be interpreted by a JVM or, as in our case, will be translated directly in the target machine code.
 Bytecode is strictly defined in The Java Virtual Machine Specification, Java SE 7 Edition and can be verified.

 Our deep compiler translates Bytecode into machine code for a certain processor.
-To optimize for speed and code size and to make use of register based architecture - such as PPC - we transform the Bytecode in a first step into Static Single Assignment Form, SSA.
+To optimize for speed and code size and to make use of register based architecture - such as PPC or ARM - we transform the Bytecode in a first step into Static Single Assignment Form, SSA.
 This form is simple and platform independent and can be used for various optimizations.
 In a second step, which is platform specific, registers are allocated and code is generated.

 The product of the frontend is the code in SSA form.
 Every necessary class with all its methods are parsed (see Class File Reader) and entered into a directory.
 From their instructions, the control flow graphs (see Control Flow Graph) are built.
 This directed graph shows all possible branches which can be taken during execution of a program.
 The CFG can be optimized, e.g. elimination of code which is never run.
 After this the SSA is created.